joranquinten/gulp-hugo/README.md

 #### prod:nowatch
 This task only performs the build actions of the prod task, with no automated browser loading en no watching of files.

+#### prod:deploy
+This task is a sibling of the prod:nowatch task: it build a clean production environment and outputs the contents in a \*.zip archive.

 #### prod:test
 This task runs the build process before performing the e2e test.
 It calls the prod:nowatch task, so no other automated tasks are running in the background.